Table of Contents

 - three (3) letters of recommendation (preferably from faculty members): Please have your recommenders submit letters electronically using the link that will be provided when you select this option in the online application;

 - transcripts or record of marks for each university-level school attended (transfer credit from another institution appearing on the same transcript is not sufficient): Please visit the Admissions Office FAQs and click on Transcripts for more information.
+Please send transcripts to the Office of Graduate and Professional Admissions; do not send transcripts to the Department of English.
 Include English translation of each of any foreign documents.
 Please do not send transcripts of course work taken at Ohio State as the Office of Graduate and Professional Admissions will obtain them directly from the Office of the University Registrar (at no cost to you);

 - a personal statement (1-2 single-spaced pages) that describes your background in English studies and your purpose in pursuing graduate work; this statement should address both your scholarly interests and your interest and/or experience in teaching;

 - writing sample: a short essay or portion of a longer work is appropriate.
 This essay should demonstrate your abilities as a critical reader of a literary or related text, as well as your ability to use current scholarly sources; it is the most important part of the application.
-Applicants should submit a clean copy of the sample (i.e., not a photocopy that includes a teacher's comments);
+Applicants should submit a clean copy of the sample (i.e., not a copy that includes an instructor's comments);

 - curriculum vitae/resume of no more than two pages with a clearly stated sentence at the beginning of the CV that declares your scholarly area of interest(s), for example: American literature and queer theory, 18th-century poetry, or postcolonial theory and women writers.

-Please Note: Do not include your Social Security Number on any of your application materials.
+Please Note: As of Autumn 2018, the English Department at OSU no longer requires GRE scores for applications to its PhD or MFA programs.
+Please do not include your Social Security Number on any of your application materials.

 Please submit your materials well before the deadline; incomplete applications will not be considered.
-The Graduate Studies Office can be reached at 614-292-7919.
+The Graduate Studies Office can be reached at firstname.lastname@example.org or 614-292-7919.

 The Graduate Admissions Committee will consider any qualified candidate with a bachelor's degree from an accredited college or university for admission to the PhD program.
 Most applicants have a BA in English; at a minimum, applicants should have 40 quarter hours (27 semester hours) of coursework in English.
 Course work (20 quarter hours or 15 semester hours) in a second language preferred, but not required.
 The Graduate School requires that those admitted have an undergraduate Grade Point Average of at least 3.0 on a scale of 4 (where 4.0=A) and at least a 3.0 on all previous graduate work.
 Our departmental criteria are higher.
-Normally, applicants should have a GPA of at least 3.4 overall and 3.6 in English courses (undergraduate or graduate) and a score of at least 160 on the verbal and at least 4.5 on the analytical writing portions of the General test of the Graduate Record Examination.
-Exceptions are made in each of these criteria, but the GPAs and scores of those accepted have, in recent years, averaged higher.
+Normally, applicants should have a GPA of at least 3.4 overall and 3.6 in English courses (undergraduate or graduate).

 Personal Statements and Writing Samples: Some Information from the Director of Graduate Studies